WayfaringBloke/dnd/writing/pub/World.md

 ### Exclusion Zone
 All knowledge of the exclusion zone is destroyed immediately with extreme prejudice.
 Only thing known is that the closer you get to the border the more radioactive things get.

 A corporate military with no clear markings now maintains a border around it.

+### Salt Flats
+Extremely flat, rather salty.

 ## City: Xim
 Unmaintained for approaching a decade the weight of the past has crushed our city's future.
 The sky is the color of a Television turned to a dead channel.